 We’ve previously talked about the importance of considering what kind of parts washer is best for a specific cleaning need.
 Since AEC Systems designs each parts washer to fit the application, we already incorporate learning our customers needs as a part of our design process.
 But often people will search online for “parts washers” or “part washer” looking for a product to buy off the rack.
 For small businesses whose parts-cleaning needs are not terribly frequent and do not require cleaning to exact specification, it would make sense to purchase a more general product.

-These kinds of parts washers still have to do their job, however, or the money you’ve invested will have been wasted.
+These kinds of parts washers still have to do their job right, though – or your money is wasted.
 Consider the following, then, when you go shopping for a generalized one-size-fits-all parts washer.